Reed told reporters at Tuesday's media day that he has experienced issues that he believes stem from past concussions.

 But Reed has made it clear that he's playing next season.
-In terms of ability, he's not the same playmaker he was a few years ago, but he remains one of the most feared safeties in the league.
+In terms of ability, he's not the same playmaker from a few years ago but he remains one of the most feared safeties in the league.
 Reed can play four more seasons, and there will be a team that is willing to pay when he hits free agency in March.

 Still, it's hard to put a price tag on your future.
 As Reed put it Tuesday, he understands what he is signing up for.
 You just hope he doesn't regret it down the road.